-Is it really the most dangerous flight landing in the world, where only 12 pilots are qualified to fly into the Land of the Thunder Dragon?
+Is it really the most dangerous flight landing in the world, where few pilots are qualified to fly into the Land of the Thunder Dragon?
 We speak to a Drukair pilot to set the record straight once and for all.

-Next imagine navigating around a long, winding, narrow valley surrounded by mountains as high as 18,000 feet, the pilot flying entirely on manual mode (and sheer experience).
+Next imagine navigating around a long, winding, narrow valley surrounded by mountains as high as 18,000 feet, the pilot flying entirely on manual mode (with sheer experience!).

-Finally, while most airports offer at least 10 nautical miles – that’s about 18km – of distance for pilots to gauge the most aligned approach onto the landing strip, this airport accords just one to two nautical miles – which literally means no room for error.
+Finally, while most airports offer at least 10 nautical miles (that’s about 18km) of distance for pilots to gauge the most aligned approach onto the landing strip, this airport accords just one to two nautical miles – which literally means that there’s absolutely no room for error.

-But before explorations begin, have you ever wondered what goes on inside the cockpit?
-We catch up with Namgyal Wangchuk, Senior First Officer with Drukair, Royal Bhutan Airlines for the real story behind landing into Paro.
+Well, we caught up with Namgyal Wangchuk, Senior First Officer with Drukair, Royal Bhutan Airlines for the ‘real story’ behind landing into Paro.

 Another factor that makes flying into Paro unique and challenging is the length of the runway.
 It’s only 7,431 ft long (compared to Changi Airport’s 13,123 ft), and all the above factors demand the pilot to be very precise when landing.

-5. You’ll never find red-eye flights into Bhutan.
+5) You’ll never find anyone with red-eyed flights into Bhutan.

-All flights into Paro are limited to Visual Meteorological Conditions only – meaning there must be sufficient visibility of other aircrafts and surrounding terrain.
-Bhutan bound flights are thus restricted to daylight hours, so no night flying!
+All flights into Paro are limited to Visual Meteorological Conditions only.
+This means that there must be sufficient visibility of other aircrafts and the surrounding terrain.
+Bhutan bound flights are thus restricted to daylight hours, so night flying is not possible!

-There used to be very little international pilots with Drukair, but now that the the aviation sector in Bhutan in general is growing rapidly we now have 25 Bhutanese pilots, and a good size of 10 expatriate pilots.
+There used to be very few international pilots with Drukair, but now that the aviation sector in Bhutan in general is growing rapidly.
+Currently, we have 25 Bhutanese pilots as well as a crew of 10 expatriate pilots.